Updated July 2020

 They will do your hair and makeup, and you can talk about what you like (or don’t like) and what should be changed before the wedding day.
 This gives you a really good insight into how you will look on your special day, and whether anything needs to be tweaked or changed.
 This a great idea if you are planning to get engagement photos done that day, which many couples like to do.

 If you are not sure about what makeup artist to hire for your wedding day, don’t worry!
 Luckily we have the perfect guide for you to find the best makeup artists in Punta Cana.

-Whether you are relaxing on the beach at your wedding destination or getting a spray tan, never leave this for the last minute.
-You don’t want to look like a lobster on your wedding day, and you certainly don’t want to have self-tanner rubbing off on your beautiful gown.
+Whether you are relaxing on the beach at your destination or getting a spray tan, never leave this for the last minute.
+You don’t want to look like a lobster on your wedding day, and you certainly don’t want to have self-tanner rub off on your beautiful gown.

 You also never want to put makeup on for at least 24 to 48 hours following an intense facial peel.
 If this is your first time doing one of these either professionally or at home, remember to do an allergy test first on the inside of your arm.
-It can take symptoms of an allergic reaction a much longer time to heal and if you have sensitive skin, consider getting a peel done way in advance of the wedding to see if it’s something you’d really like to do closer to the actual day.
+Symptoms of an allergic reaction take a much longer time to heal if you have sensitive skin.
+Consider getting a peel done months before your wedding day first to see if it’s something you’d really like to do closer to the actual day.

 Don’t get your waxing done immediately before the wedding, especially if it’s on your face.
 You don’t want any red spots or discomfort.
 You shouldn’t put any makeup on the waxed areas for 24 to 48 hours, depending on how quickly your skin heals.
 Schedule your waxing at least three days in advance to avoid any visible redness or irritation on your wedding day.